-In connection with the compensation of Directors, the annual Shareholders' Meeting of 29 April 2014 resolved to establish the total maximum amount of the annual remuneration for all Directors together (excluding Dr. Parekh and the CEO) for the exercise of their mandate as a Director of Galapagos NV, on an aggregate basis, at €200 thousand (plus expenses).
+In connection with the compensation of Directors, the annual Shareholders' Meeting of 29 April 2014 resolved to establish the total maximum amount of the annual remuneration for all Directors together (excluding Dr. Parekh and the CEO) for the exercise of their mandate as a Director of Galapagos NV, on an aggregate basis, at $\epsilon$ 200 thousand (plus expenses).
 The same annual Shareholders' Meeting granted a power of attorney to the Board to determine the remuneration of the individual Board members within the limits of said aggregate amount.
-Pursuant to this power of attorney, the Board determined, upon recommendation of the Nomination and Remuneration Committee, the allocation of the aggregate annual remuneration for Directors as follows: (a) remuneration for non-executive Directors who do not represent a shareholder (Dr. Van Barlingen and Mr. Rowe): €20 thousand; (b) remuneration for non-EU-based Directors (who do not represent a shareholder) and/or for Directors who actively and on a regular basis provide independent clinical, scientific and/or transactional advice to the Board of Directors (Dr. Cautreels, Dr. Sato and Ms. Bosley): €40 thousand; (c) additional remuneration for the Chairman of the Audit Committee (Dr. Cautreels): €5 thousand.
+Pursuant to this power of attorney, the Board determined, upon recommendation of the Nomination and Remuneration Committee, the allocation of the aggregate annual remuneration for Directors as follows: (a) remuneration for non-executive Directors who do not represent a shareholder (Dr. Van Barlingen and Mr. Rowe): $\epsilon$ 20 thousand; (b) remuneration for non-EU-based Directors (who do not represent a shareholder) and/or for Directors (Dr. Cautreels, Dr. Sato and Ms. Bosley): $\epsilon$ 40 thousand; (c) additional remuneration for the Chairman of the Audit Committee (Dr. Cautreels): $\epsilon$ 5 thousand.
 The aforementioned levels of remuneration are a continuation of the fees as paid in previous years.

-In 2014, a total amount of €145 thousand was paid to the independent Directors as Board fees (2013: €137 thousand) and €17 thousand as expenses (2013: €26 thousand).
+In 2014, a total amount of $\in$ 145 thousand was paid to the independent Directors as Board fees (2013: $\in$ 137 thousand) and $\in$ 17 thousand as expenses (2013: $\in$ 26 thousand).

-In 2014 an aggregate amount of \le 20 thousand in Board fees was paid to the Directors who are not independent Directors and who do not represent a shareholder (2013: \le 20 thousand) and \le 6 thousand as expenses (they did not claim reimbursement of expenses in 2013).
+In 2014 an aggregate amount of $\leq$ 20 thousand in Board fees was paid to the Directors who are not independent Directors and who do not represent a shareholder (2013: $\leq$ 20 thousand) and $\leq$ 6 thousand as expenses (they did not claim reimbursement of expenses in 2013).